matrix-org/matrix-spec-proposals/proposals/3062-bot-verification.md

 - the human being able to distinguish a trusted URL from an untrusted URL,
 - the bot's operator's ability to secure their web server.

+When the human's client makes the HTTPS request, this will expose the human's IP address to the bot's operators.

 ## Unstable prefix

 Until this feature lands in the spec, the verification method name should be